How to Choose a Roofer: Checklist of Qualifications

 It means the odds of a brand new roofing company being around long enough to honor their workmanship guarantee are pretty slim.
 Unacceptably slim.

 Many roof installation defects take a few years to become obvious.
-If it turns out that there’s a problem with your roof due to improper installation (and that can happen with even the best roofing contractor), you don’t want to have to pay to have the roof fixed.
+If it turns out that there’s a problem with your roof due to improper installation (and that can happen with even the best roofing contractors), you don’t want to have to pay to have the roof fixed.

 You want the roofer to fix it.
 Out of his own pocket.
 So you want to improve the odds that your roofer will be around at least as long as the workmanship guarantee is in effect.